mattduffy/agile-project-mgmt-stub/calculate-value.md

                 I1          I2             In
 NPV =  I0 + --------- + --------- ...+ ---------
              (1+r)^1     (1+r)^2        (1+r)^n

+In = Future Value of Income at time period n
 </pre>

 ### Internal Rate of Return